bradbell/rustad/readme.md

 1. Generate llvm, similar to the source code generation and use it to speed up evaluation of ForwardZero, ForwardOne, and ReverseOne for values.

+2. In the case of NumVec operations, Generate GPU code and use it to speed up evaluation of ForwardZero, ForwardOne, and ReverseOne for values.

 ## User Documentation
 This package does not yet have a stable API.